zephyrproject-rtos/zephyr/boards/arm/olimex_lora_stm32wl_devkit/doc/olimex_lora_stm32wl_devkit.rst

    :goals: build flash

 Run a serial terminal to connect with your board.
-By default, ``usart1`` is accessible via the the built-in USB to UART converter.
+By default, ``usart1`` is accessible via the built-in USB to UART converter.

 .. code-block:: console